 Signature Group Member 1 Print Name Date

 Signature Group Member 2 Print Name Date

 Signature Group Member 3 Print Name Date

-Signature Group Member 4 Print Name --------------------------------------
+Signature Group Member 4 Print Name Date

-pose you have the following financial investment choices for the next three years. pose interest income is taxed at 15% , except for securities that are tax exempt. • A three year risk-free bond that pays interest at an annual rate of 6%. • Roll over three one year risk-free bonds.
-Today a one year bond pays 8% .
-Next year, a one year bond is expected to pay 7% .
-In two years, a one year bond is expected to pay 5% . • A three year tax-exempt municipal bond that pays interest at an annual rate of 5.5% . (a) (10 points) Which investment strategy pays the highest after-tax return? (b) (10 points) What is the term premium on the 3 year bond? (c) (10 points) Which investment strategy would you choose if you were very risk averse.
+- 1. Suppose you have the following financial investment choices for the next three years.
+Suppose interest income is taxed at 15%, except for securities that are tax exempt. - INVESTMENT A: A three year risk-free bond that pays interest at an annual rate of 6%. - INVESTMENT B: Roll over three one year risk-free bonds.
+Today a one year bond pays 8%.
+Next year, a one year bond is expected to pay 7%.
+In two years, a one year bond is expected to pay 5%. - INVESTMENT C: A three year tax-exempt municipal bond that pays interest at an annual rate of 5.5%. - (a) (10 points) Which investment strategy pays the highest after-tax return?

+(b) (10 points) Which investment strategy would you choose if you were risk averse, and there was a possibility you would need to sell bonds before the maturity date?
 Explain.